 - Creative & Practical Arts

-Every student at St Joseph’s has the opportunity to be involved in sport and participate in Diocesan, Inter-diocesan and State Carnivals.
-Staff at St Joseph’s are committed and dedicated to ensuring that the needs of every student are catered for.
+Every student at St John’s has the opportunity to be involved in sports and participate in Diocesan, Inter-diocesan and State Carnivals.
+Staff at St John’s are committed and dedicated to ensuring that the needs of every student are catered for.

 At the end of term one, teacher interviews are offered as an opportunity for parents to meet and discuss the learning of their child.

-The end of the second and fourth terms an individual report is sent home with an invitation to parents to make an appointment for an interview to discuss the student’s progress and formulate goals for future progress.
+At the end of the second and fourth terms, an individual report is sent home with an invitation to parents to make an appointment for an interview to discuss the student’s progress and formulate goals for future progress.

 St Joseph’s School works in partnership with the parents to provide each student with the opportunities to reach his/her full potential.